Sustainability and Community Engagement

 More than just talk, we put dollars on it

-The charities we support in 2016
+The charities we have committed to support each year

 |Alzheimer Society - Canada||In memory of Catherine’s Grandmother who fought this disease.
 We believe family is so important.
 As a knowledge-based company, our minds are central to what we offer.
 Supporting people with this disease, and those near to them, is important to providing quality of life|

 |KidSport Canada||Helping all kids to play sport, build leadership and team spirit, and be healthy!|

 2022 has been a year of change and refocus.
 With the loosening of pandemic restrictions, and the unknowns of what the late Fall and Winter will bring, we have been working on ways to share our message and add impact to more activities.

 We have been making quarterly payments to our designated charities, and have contributed to others including: